Agnez Mo: Artistry

 Throughout her career, Mo has often been deemed controversial in Indonesia.
 When she was a teenager, her frequent comments about her goal to break into the international market was viewed by some as a pompous proclamation.
 In 2010, however, she began working on a debut English studio album.
 Her slogan "Dream, Believe, and Make it Happen" was used in a 2011 cultural conference to inspire young people organized by the US Embassy in Jakarta.

-Honors and awards
+Awards and nominations

-Mo has become the most-awarded Indonesian singer.
-Notable awards she has won included: 18 Anugerah Musik Indonesia, 8 Panasonic Awards, 5 Nickelodeon Indonesia Kids' Choice Awards, and 4 MTV Indonesia Awards.
-She has also received many international awards, including 1 Anugerah Planet Muzik, 3 Asia Song Festival, 7 JPopAsia Music Awards, 2 Mnet Asian Music Awards, 1 Shorty Awards, 3 Social Star Awards, 1 World Music Awards, and 1 iHeartRadio Music Awards.
+Mo is the most-awarded Indonesian singer, whose domestic awards include 18 Anugerah Musik Indonesia, 8 Panasonic Awards, 5 Nickelodeon Indonesia Kids' Choice Awards, and 4 MTV Indonesia Awards.
+She has also received international awards, including 1 Anugerah Planet Muzik, 3 Asia Song Festival.
 For her contribution and support to Indonesian music, Mo was honored the 2011 Nugraha Bhakti Musik Indonesia (NBMI) award from The Minister of Culture and Tourism, and Association of Indonesian Singers, Songwriters And Music Record Producers.
+In 2020, Mo was listed as one of the 10 highlighted figures on Forbes Asia's 100 Digital Stars: Asia-Pacific's Most Influential Celebrities on Social Media.

 Personal life

-During her career Mo has kept her personal life private and relationships private, often stating that dating is not her priority.
+During her career, Mo has kept her personal life private and relationships private, often stating that dating is not her priority.
 She also stated that personal relationships of all public figures should remain private.